These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing prior EMG, imaging, and treatment records to the exam

-Why: The examiner is supposed to review records, but in practice may not have access to all private treatment records.
+The examiner is supposed to review records, but in practice may not have access to all private treatment records.
 Objective test results (EMG showing denervation, MRI showing nerve compression) are critical to supporting the diagnosis and severity level.

-Do this instead: Compile a packet including: all EMG/NCS reports, cervical or skull base MRI reports, surgical operative notes (especially neck dissection reports), neurology clinic notes, and a written symptom summary.
+Instead: Compile a packet including: all EMG/NCS reports, cervical or skull base MRI reports, surgical operative notes (especially neck dissection reports), neurology clinic notes, and a written symptom summary.
 Hand copies to the examiner at the start of the exam and ask them to note what records were reviewed.

 Impact: Absence of objective evidence may prevent examiner from documenting organic changes needed for maximum rating